EsterChang/CS4641/index.md

 insurance and make informed financial decisions.

 #### Dataset
-Our [data set](https://www.kaggle.com/mirichoi0218/insurance) is a CSV file from Kaggle with 1338 rows and contains a mix of text and numerical data.
-Specifically, it includes the following features:
+Our [dataset](https://www.kaggle.com/mirichoi0218/insurance) originates from Kaggle and contains a mix of text and numerical data.
+The features include:
-- Age (integer)
+- Age: integer
-- Sex (male/female)
+- Sex: male or female
-- BMI (decimal)
+- BMI: decimal
-- Number of children (integer)
+- Number of children: integer
-- Smoker (yes/no)
+- Smoker: yes or no
-- Region in the US (southeast/soutwest/northeast/northwest)
+- Region in the US: southeast, southwest, northeast, or northwest
-- Charges (decimal)
+- Charges: decimal

 ### Methods